 Old service provider SOA issues M-EVENT-REPORT confirmation.
 For the XML interface, NOTR – NotificationReply.

-If the M-ACTION was successful, the NPAC SMS issues, depending upon the new service provider’s TN Range Notification Indicator, an attributeValueChange or subscriptionVersionRangeAttributeValueChange M-EVENT-REPORT to the new service provider for all attributes updated from the preceding list of modifiable attributes in addition to the following: For the XML interface, VATN – SvAttributeValueChangeNotification.
+If the M-ACTION was successful, the NPAC SMS issues a subscriptionVersionRangeAttributeValueChange M-EVENT-REPORT to the new service provider for all attributes updated from the preceding list of modifiable attributes in addition to the following: For the XML interface, VATN – SvAttributeValueChangeNotification.

 subscriptionNewSP-DueDate